tawaab1/mobile-development-language-translator/README.md

 - AboutUsActivity
 - TranslationActivity
 - Home/MainActivity
+The navigation is found at the bottom with icons.

 ## ContactUsActivity
 The activity is linked via the BottomNavigationActivity basically telling the user our contact information